 A Whitefly should be present before encarsia is introduced, but don’t wait too long or there will be too many for the parasite to cope with.
 Encarsia is expensive, but if introduced at the right time, can be very effective.

 Several introductions are often needed to control the pest.
-Encarsia need a temperature of 18°C to survive, and will die out when all the whitefly have gone.
+Encarsia need a minimum temperature of 10°C to survive, and will die out when all the whitefly have gone.

 Use yellow sticky traps to monitor the whitefly population and order the parasite when you see the first whitefly.
 Once you’ve introduced the wasp, don’t trim off or discard any plant material with black scales or you will be throwing out valuable parasites.
 Don’t spray the crop with insecticide either.